Levi’s executive resigns, says company pushed her out for vocally opposing covid rules in schools

 Within the past month, she said, Bergh told her it was “untenable” for her to remain at the company.
 In the fall, she said, Bergh had told her she was “on track” to take his place, so long as she ceased talking about coronavirus policies in schools.
 Sey said she turned down a $1 million severance package, which she said would have included a nondisclosure agreement precluding her from speaking “about why I’d been pushed out.”

-Levi Strauss and Co. did not immediately respond to a request for comment.
+Levi Strauss & Co. did not immediately respond to a request for comment.

 Coronavirus policies in schools have been a nationwide flash point throughout the pandemic.
 While severe illness from covid-19 among children is rare, experts say, some severe cases and deaths have been reported.
 At the same time, some health experts have raised concerns that school closures and mask mandates could do more harm than good for children.